its-namami/decx/README.md

 ## The name

-DXCalc is Decimal Class for standard base 10 numbers (from 0 to 9), that's why the roman 10 "X" at the end.
+DXCalc is Decimal Class for standard base 10 numbers (from 0 to 9), that's why the roman 10 "X" in the name.

 ## Why?